sylvaincloutier/sylvain-cloutier.com/_posts/2014-11-15-coinorado.md

 (25%) of our work by making a bad push to our Heroku server, which happened to work on our local Flask instance.
 We started getting an ominous “Internal Server Error” that not even Heroku’s rollbacks would fix.
-This just goes to show how lack of sleep can impair logical thinking and create negative feedback loops, especially in a group context.
+Why it happened, we still don't know.
+I suspect that there was something bad in our code that would trigger a crash that wouldn't occur when the server was running locally.This just goes to show how lack of sleep can impair logical thinking and create negative feedback loops, especially in a group context.